Impact Analytics and Goal of

 | 3rd rank | A2, B2, C2 |

-However, even if you estimate the impact and set priorities, normal recovery does not necessarily happen according to those priorities.
-To achieve normal recovery, the results of the previously performed business relevance analysis must be reflected.
-For example, in the task relevance analysis example in the table above, to recover A1, B1, B2, and C1 must be recovered first.
+However, even if you estimate the impact and set priorities, normal recovery does not necessarily follow those priorities.
+For proper recovery, the results of the previously performed business correlation analysis must be incorporated.
+For example, in the task dependency analysis example in the table above, B1, B2, and C1 must be restored before A1 can be restored.
 If this correlation is reflected in the recovery priority, the recovery order will be adjusted as shown in the table below.

 |---|---|---|